pods-finance/remote-echidna/README.md

 4. Finished
 5. Deprovisioned

-Some of these states are managed from within the instance (2 -> 3 -> 4), while others are managed through Github actions (1 -> 2, 4 -> 5). **Note:** Currently the state `Deprovisioned` is not implemented.
-The current infrastructure will still exist until the next run.
-The only thing that is shut down is the EC2 Instance.
+Some of these states are managed from within the instance (2 -> 3 -> 4), while others are managed through Github actions (1 -> 2, 4 -> 5).

 In order to visualize echidna's output, the easiest way is to download the logs from S3: